-In the Netherlands the means for international cultural cooperation are delegated to the national funds.
+In the Netherlands, the means for international cultural cooperation are delegated to the national funds.
 The fund that works for your art form or discipline, has one or several subsidy schemes for internationalisation.
-To make sure the program fits your project, contact the advisors of the fund before starting the process of application.
-Please note that due to the Corona crisis, some of the calls are temporarily closed.
+To make sure the programme fits your project, contact the advisors of the fund before starting the process of application.
+Please note that due to the corona crisis, some of the calls are temporarily closed.

 for Visual Arts

 > Subsidy for foreign contemporary art platforms to present work by Dutch(-based) living artists.
 Invited artists can also apply.

 > Travel grants to travel to foreign contemporary art platforms for a lecture, workshop or performance.